godaddy-wordpress/woocommerce-memberships-rest-api-docs/source/includes/_webhooks.md

 `user_membership.transferred` | Triggered when a user membership is transferred from a user to another (the user owner of the membership has changed).
 `user_membership.created`     | Triggered when a user membership has been permanently deleted.

-## Membership Plans
+## Membership Plan WebHooks

-Each of the following webhooks will send a corresponding [membership plan object](/#the-membership-plan) as payload.
+Each of the following webhooks will send a corresponding [membership plan object](/woocommerce-memberships-rest-api-docs#the-membership-plan) as payload.

 Name                          | Description
 ----------------------------- | ---------------------------------